neuralize-ai/edgerunner/HACKING.md

 #### run-examples

+Available if `-o examples=True` was supplied to the `conan install` invocation.
+This is because the examples may require additional dependencies for pre and post processing that we do not wish the bundle with the main project.

-Runs all the examples created by the add_example command.
+Runs all the examples created by the `add_example` command.

+Individual examples can be executed using `run_<example_name>` (without the extension) instead of `run-examples`.

 #### `spell-check` and `spell-fix`